andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operators.md

 	- [ ] Explain greaten than and less then in detail.
 	- [ ] Explain chained comparisons in you own words.
 - [ ] Explain logical operators in you own words.
-	- [ ] Explain logical operators with operands that are not boolean in detail?
+	- [ ] Explain logical operators with operands that are not boolean in detail
+- [ ] The membership operator `in` in you own words.
+	- [ ] What is special when using it with a `string`?
 - [ ] Explain operator precedence in detail in you own words.
 	- [ ] Show operator precedence by creating and explaining practical examples.